TreeCityWes/BaseGasMon/README.md

 ## Overview

-The Coinbase Base Layer-2 Gas Fee Monitor is a simple Python script to track real-time Ethereum gas fees on Coinbase's base layer.
-It utilizes Web3.py and an QuickNode URL to fetch the current gas price and base fee per gas (if EIP-1559 is supported).
+The Coinbase Base Layer-2 Gas Fee Monitor is a simple Python script to track real-time Ethereum gas fees on Coinbase's Base Layer-2 Network.
+It utilizes Web3.py and an QuickNode URL to fetch the current gas price and base fee per gas.
 This information is displayed on the console with a time-stamp.

 ## Features